on January 22, 2020 (last modified on May 17, 2022) • 13 minute read

 Hopefully, these marketing report examples prove that there’s more to reporting than confusing Excel formulas.

-Whether you’re using a data visualization tool (like Databox) or creating your own from scratch, make sure your reports don’t flop by including your most important marketing metrics.
+Whether you’re using a dashboard reporting tool or creating your own reports from scratch, make sure your reports don’t flop by including your most important marketing metrics.

 Here are some round-up posts to help you determine those, by channel: